What Can Auctions Teach B2B About a Customer’s Willingness To Pay? 👛

 For example, 600 years ago, Herodotus describes men bidding for the most attractive wives in Babylon.

 “The rich men who wanted wives bid against each other for the prettiest girls.
-While the humbler folk, who had no use for good looks and couldn’t afford it, were actually paid to take the less attractive women.”
+While the humbler folk, who had no use for good looks and couldn’t afford it, were paid to take the less attractive women.”

 Problematic, yes – but ingenious.
-This auction was a community affair in which funds raised from the high bidders used to compensate the poorer men.
+This auction was a community affair in which funds raised from the high bidders were used to compensate the poorer men.

 Auctions seem to be almost as common as the marketplace itself.